 - Staffing each facility with an on-site manager and a live-in superintendent.

 - Managing all bank accounts and finances for each property.
 Collecting all rents.
 Completing all required government and project reports.

 - Providing support and training to ensure that on-site staff is up to date on all government directives, policies and procedures.

 - Supporting residents in their efforts to develop onsite recreation and program activities.
 Working with residents and staff to provide human service needs such as access to health care, nutrition programs and transportation.

-Since 1977, Christopher Community has administered the county-wide rental assistance program for Onondaga County (Section 8 "Existing Housing Program").
-Over 600 rent subsidies are dispersed to elderly, disabled and low income families located throughout Onondaga County.
+Since 1977, Christopher Community has administered the county-wide rental assistance Housing Choice Voucher program for Onondaga County (Section 8 "Existing Housing Program").
+Over 1200 rent subsidies are dispersed to elderly, disabled and low income families located throughout Onondaga County.
 In addition to the need for rental assistance, many of these families are in need of social service programs.
 When necessary, these families are directed to the appropriate agency, or contact is made for them.

-- Property Refinancing - Christopher Community refinanced the HUD 202 mortgages on four of our senior housing facilities at lower interest rates.
+- Property Refinancing: Christopher Community refinanced the HUD 202 mortgages on eighteeen of our senior housing facilities at lower interest rates in the past three years.
 The refinance provided equity money for improvements on the properties including, windows, roofs, and other major systems.
 The money that is saved on the interest each month is put into a debt service savings account and can be drawn from for resident programs and services as well as improvements to the facility that benefit the residents.
 The annual savings will continue for the duration of the loan.
 Christopher Community plans to refinance additional properties for this same benefit.
-Four additional properties are underway for 2010.